epccs/RPUno/Hardware/README.md

                     2017-2-4 moved to SWall Encl /w K3^1, RPUadpt^4, SLP003-12U, 12V battery.
                     2017-3-19 remove 10k thermistor which was used by  LT3652 to turn off chrg when over 40 C 2017-4-17 running Solenoid fw, @ SWall Encl, Update K3^2, Update RPUadpt^5, SLP003-12U, 12V battery.

-        ^4  only unit of this version made
-            location: 2016-12-1 SWall Encl /w K3^0, RPUadpt^4, SLP003-12U, 12V battery.
-                    2017-1-1 This^4 had ADC7 parts changed to measre battery.
-                    2017-1-1 This^4 had ADC6 hacked to measure raw PV.
-                    2017-1-5 RPUadpt^4 had ICP1 hacked open.
-                    2017-2-4 an equalizing charge seems to have tripped a fault on the LT3652.
-                    2017-2-4 moved from SWall Encl to Test Bench (it will not control VIN for the RPUpi^1).
-                    2017-6-12 scraped
 ```

 Debugging and fixing problems i.e. [Schooling](./Schooling/)